Introduction: Crimson Blaze Revolution

 This analysis is based on publicly available information, community data collection, and pattern analysis from previous TCG Pocket sets.
 While I've drawn from reliable sources and beta testing insights, some card details and mechanics are preliminary.
 Final implementations may vary, and pull rates are projections based on established patterns.
 Always verify information from official sources closer to launch.

-What Makes This Expansion Different
+What Makes Crimson Blaze Different

 Building on the solid foundation of Genetic Apex (A1) and the Mega Evolution introduction in Mega Rising (B1), Crimson Blaze serves as a focused "Themed Booster" that prioritizes quality over quantity.
 With approximately 70-75 regular cards and 18-24 secret rare cards, this set packs more strategic depth than its modest size suggests.